wavescholar/ProjectFiles/LabBook.md

 ----061314----
 Wrote a batch script to check-in multiple Github repositories.
 This was a problem to get working until I changed the default git shell to powershell.

+----100515----
+Completely abandoned all work to pursue Hadoop Spark.
+Now doing data analysis at scale.
+Returning to GB domain to clean things up and finish handbook.